Major COVID-19 numbers in the Ottawa region today - ExBulletin

 Today’s Ottawa Update

-According to Ottawa Public Health (OPH), local hospitals currently have 35 Ottawa residents for active COVID-19 treatment.

-There are three COVID-19s in ICU, one less than the last update.
-Those patients range in age from 40s to 80s.

-These hospital numbers do not include those who have come to the hospital for other reasons and have been positive for the transfer of patients from COVID-19 or other medical units.
+These hospital numbers Not included People who came to the hospital for other reasons and tested positive for COVID-19.
+It also excludes people with prolonged COVID-19 problems and patients transferred from other medical institutions.

+Hospitals are facing an increase in the number of cases.
+Lack of staff reduces their ability..

-Coronavirus levels in Ottawa wastewaterTest independent, as of Tuesday, after a few days of stability, it rose again.
+The Coronavirus levels in Ottawa wastewaterTest independent, has been rising for about a month.

 Case numbers surged to record levels in many places this winter — and as Omicron variants spread.
-Overwhelm and limit the test, The actual number of cases in Ottawa could be three to ten times higher, said Dr. Vera Etches, a medical officer, on Tuesday.
+Overwhelm and limit the test, Actual number of cases in Ottawa Many times more expensive..

+Of those taking the test, 32.7 are positive.
+The number has generally increased since the end of November, but has decreased from Friday’s record.

-On Thursday, OPH reported an additional 1,231 confirmed COVID-19 cases and the death of a female in her twenties who had COVID.
+On Monday, OPH reported an additional 526 COVID-19 cases and the death of a man in his 50s who had COVID-19.
+The number of confirmed cases exceeds 50,000.

-More than 35 percent of people taking the test are positive.
-The number has generally increased since the end of November.

-The 7-day rolling average of newly identified COVID-19 cases per 100,000 inhabitants exceeds 650 despite these testing limits.
+The 7-day rolling average of newly identified COVID-19 cases per 100,000 inhabitants is approximately 440, which is unreliable due to limited testing capacity.

-90% of Ottawa’s eligible population has been vaccinated at least once, 83% have been vaccinated at least twice, and 35% have been vaccinated three times.
-Children under the age of 18 are very limited in eligibility for a third dose..
-The next OPH vaccine update will take place on Friday.
+898,419: The number of Ottawa residents born with at least one COVID-19 vaccine before 2016 is about 1,700 more than in the last update on Friday.
+This is 91 percent of the eligible population.

+827,700: Born in at least two doses before 2016, Ottawa’s population is about 1,700 more than Friday, accounting for 83 percent of the eligible population.

 The whole area